Mark 14: The Last Supper

 He tells two unnamed disciples to go to the "city": although Mark does not state which city, it was clearly Jerusalem, about two miles from Bethany, as after the meal they go to the Mount of Olives.
-According to tradition the Last Supper took place in the Room of the Last Supper on Mount Zion just outside Jerusalem.
+According to tradition the meal took place in the Room of the Last Supper on Mount Zion just outside Jerusalem.
 This was an area with a large Essene community, which has led some scholars to speculate about a link between Jesus and that group.

 Jesus tells them they will be met by "a man carrying a jar of water" (13) and that he will lead them to another man's house.
 They are to ask the house's owner where "the teacher" has a guest room and that the man will show them the upper room in the house and that is where they are to have dinner.
 They do as he said and everything happens as he said it would and they "...prepared the Passover."
 (16) This episode shows Jesus' power over the situation.
 The owner of the house seems to know Jesus as "teacher", perhaps indicating that he was an unnamed disciple.

 Jesus and the Twelve Apostles arrive.
 Mark says it was evening.
 As the new Jewish day began at sundown, this is now the Passover and this is the Passover meal.
 This is the day of Jesus' death, Good Friday.
 Jesus tells the group that one of the Apostles eating dinner with him will betray him.
 The Apostles are saddened and all of them say one at a time that it is not them. "'It is one of the Twelve,' he replied, 'one who dips bread into the bowl with me.
 The Son of Man will go just as it is written about him.
 But woe to that man who betrays the Son of Man!
 It would be better for him if he had not been born.'"
-(20-21) In Mark, Jesus does not state who will be the betrayer.
+(20–21) In Mark, Jesus does not state who will be the betrayer.
 According to Matthew, Judas denied it was him, to which Jesus replied that Judas is indeed the one he is talking about.
 According to John, Jesus gave Judas some bread as a signal that Judas was the betrayer and that Judas was possessed by Satan and that Jesus told him to leave to go and betray him.